donwatkins/PyStudents4Good/Lesson2.md

 ### Let's have some more fun and generate something more exciting than a square.
 Change the 'range' value to 100 and the turn angle to 91.
 What happened?

+#### Remember to add comments to your code and to save each new change as a different file name with the extennsion '.py'

 ### Another iteration:
 ```python
 import turtle as t